Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 Objective: Perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch (PSI).

-The following image display the global T-Test result for all manufacturing lots.
+The following image display the global T-Test result across all manufacturing lots.

 ttest_suspension_coil_global.png![ttest_suspension_coil_global](https://user-images.githubusercontent.com/80140082/123524585-4400e780-d680-11eb-9362-03744ecf16c2.png)